 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro Version – you’ll be prompted to upgrade when you click Update All).

 Try the Enter key again to see if it works.
 If so, then congrats!
 If the issue remains, please move on to the next fix.

 Did the fixes above successfully solve your Enter key not working issue?
 If not, you can try updating your Windows.
-But if these all faid, then it’s most likely a hardware failure problem which might be better left with professional hands.
+But if these all faid, then it’s very likely a hardware failure problem which might be better left with professional hands.